D-K-E/digital-edition-suite/docs/specs.rst

 All primitives are immutable.

 - :code:`Character`: A character is defined to be that which has a unicode code point value.

 - :code:`String`: A string is defined to be a ordered list of characters.

 - :code:`Constant String`: a :code:`String` whose size, number of characters, and elements, characters, can not change once initiated.

-- :code:`Constraint String`: a :code:`Constant String` who satisfies a
-  constraint expressed as boolean condition.
+- :code:`Constraint String`: a :code:`Constant String` who satisfies a name bound constraint that evaluates to a boolean condition.

 - :code:`Non Numeric String`: a :code:`Constraint String` whose elements do not only consist of characters that can be evaluated as numeric expressions.